Few things are as synonymous with Spanish culture as tapas, and we’re here to help you discover the best tapas in Barcelona.

 Quimet Quimet – vermouth and local delicacies

 At Quimet Quimet, tapas meet one of Catalunya’s finest traditions: fer el vermut literally: “do the vermouth”.
-Catalunya is known for its excellent vemouths, and Quimet Quimet has a delicious house variety – dark, herbal, spicy and just sweet enough.
+Catalunya is known for its excellent vemouths, and Quimet Quimet has a delicious house variety.
+It’s dark, herbal, spicy and just sweet enough.

 Quimet Quimet serves all of these local delicacies…and so much more.
-The montaditos (another variation on small slices of bread topped with different ingredients) are exquisite – salmon, yogurt and honey; prawns and roasted red pepper; smoked sardine and sun-dried tomato, etc. – as are the cheese and cured meat assortments.
+The montaditos (another variation on small slices of bread topped with different ingredients) are exquisite.
+Try Salmon, yogurt and honey; prawns and roasted red pepper; smoked sardine and sun-dried tomato, or the cheese and cured meat assortments.

-Quimet Quimet is also a paradise for wine lovers and a great place to discover Catalunya’s wine regions, not just the commercially well-known El Penedés, but others like the Priorat, Montsant, Terra Alta or Empordá-Costa Brava.
-Although more obscure, these official appellations of origin grow interesting, autoctonous varieties and produce some of the Catalunya’s finest wines.
+Quimet Quimet is also a paradise for wine lovers and a great place to discover Catalunya’s wine regions.
+Not just the commercially well-known El Penedés, but others like the Priorat, Montsant, Terra Alta or Empordá-Costa Brava.
+Although more obscure, these official appellations of origin grow interesting varieties and produce some of the Catalunya’s finest wines.

 Quimet Quimet, Carrer del Poeta Cabanyes, 25 – 08004 Barcelona; 93 442 3142